c3an-aiisc-ai/frontend/c3an-building/README.md

 # C3AN Workflow Builder (Frontend)

-Vite + React + TypeScript frontend for visually building and inspecting a C3AN-style workflow.

 The core UI is a canvas-based editor where you can:

 - Place **Agent blocks** and **Tool nodes**